symfony/symfony-docs/mailer.rst

 Creating beautifully designed emails that work on every email client is so complex that there are HTML/CSS frameworks dedicated to that.
 One of the most popular frameworks is called `Inky`_.
-It defines a syntax based on some simple tags which are later transformed into the real HTML code sent to users:
+It defines a syntax based on some HTML-like tags which are later transformed into the real HTML code sent to users:

 .. code-block:: html